Who we are

 We are a part of the United Nations Secretariat with our headquarters in Geneva.

 The Office's priorities, expected accomplishments and strategies are set out in the OHCHR Management Plan 2014-2017.

 United Nations human rights system

-We also support the work of the United Nations human rights mechanisms, including the treaty bodies established to monitor State Parties' compliance with international human rights treaties and the Special Procedures of the Human Rights Council.
-We, promote the right to development, coordinate United Nations human rights education and public information activities, and strengthens human rights across the United Nations system.
+We also support the work of the United Nations human rights mechanisms, including the treaty bodies established to monitor State Parties' compliance with the core international human rights treaties and the Special Procedures of the Human Rights Council.
+We, promote the right to development, coordinate United Nations human rights education and public information activities, and strengthen human rights across the United Nations system.
 We work to ensure the enforcement of universally recognized human rights norms, including through promoting both the universal ratification and implementation of the major human rights treaties and respect for the rule of law.

 We have an office at United Nations headquarters in New York and offices in numerous countries and regions (OHCHR organizational chart).
 In addition to the Executive Office of the High Commissioner and a number of units that report to the Deputy High Commissioner, OHCHR has four major divisions: